-Recently I shared with you just how enthused I was over our O is for Ocean preschool lesson.
+Recently I shared with you just how enthused I was over our U is for Under The Sea preschool ocean lesson.
 It was a super fun day just packed full of learning.

 Well, let me tell you that I am just as thrilled about our W is for Weather day this year.
 We had so much fun and learned a whole bunch about the weather!